EfestoLab/ade/docs/source/index.rst

 ===============================

 Ade (ade) is a templated file system tree manager.
-Provides the ability to create and parse a tree file structure, from a set of fragment folders, contained in an arbitrary location.
+Provides the ability to create and parse a folder tree structure, from a set of fragment folders, contained in an arbitrary location.

 .. note::
    If you want to quickly get up to speed consult the setup and tutorials page.
+   Then refine your knowledge with command, and if you feel nerd, have a look into the reference page.

 Contents: